On minimum integer representations of weighted games: Weighted games with s for two types of voters

-As we have remarked in the introduction, all complete simple games with just one type of voters, $t=1$, are weighted and admit a unique minimum integer representation with all weights being equal to~$1$.
-These games are called symmetric, anonymous or k-out-of-n-games in the literature.
-In the previous section the allowable values for ''t`` for possible minimum integer representations for weighted games has been narrowed, since for $t=3$ there are weighted games without a unique minimum integer representation.
-So the central question of this section (and the paper) is: what occurs for two types of voters.
-We first state the main result and immediately after we prove it.
+As we have remarked in the introduction, all complete simple games with just one type of voters, $t=1$, are weighted and admit a {\mirep} with all weights being equal to~$1$.
+These games are called ``symmetric``, ``anonymous`` or ``$k$-out-of-$n$-games`` in the literature.
+In the previous section we have constructed weighted games with $t=3$ equivalence classes without a {\mirep}.
+So the central question of this section (and the paper) is: what happens for two types of voters?
+We first state the main result.